paula-delrio-arteaga/FABACADEMY-1/README.md

 ## Project description:

-Create a artifact to visualize data on a piece of fabric in order to obtain an alive wearable piece.
+ - Create an artifact to visualize data on a piece of fabric in order to obtain an alive wearable piece.

+ - The aliv